 If you want to understand more about the role of each speaker in your system, take a look at ‘What Does Each Speaker Do in a Surround Sound System?‘.

-While not a specific type of speaker, this is one of the easiest options you have.
-If you buy a home theater speaker system, then you get all the speakers you need in one go.
+So, while not a specific type of speaker, this is one of the easiest options you have.
+You will get all the speakers that you need in one go.

 So, there is a lot to be said for buying a surround sound speaker package.
-So, why might you not want to go down this path?
+But, why might you not want to go down this path?